 - If the Protagonist left a small Mizar copy alive, it will try to escape once it's looked at by the characters by jumping down.
 It seems that it's going to successfully escape, until the Dragon Stream's head, after biting the hell out of Mizar and turning into stone, squashes it.

-- It's even funnier if your minimizing your turns using New Game Plus demons and end up with four small Mizar copies at the end.
+- It's even funnier if you're minimizing your turns using New Game Plus demons and end up with four small Mizar copies at the end.